 Cagliari (city map) is a beautiful city blessed with friendly nature with a very ancient history dating back to prehistoric times.
 What appears today is the result of traditions, customs and architecture that developed over time.
 The city was probably founded by the Phoenicians, who built a first settlement in the current area known as Santa Gilla, and here the archaeological excavations have unearthed the oldest evidence of the history of Cagliari.

 The favourable location of the island and Cagliari, the main outpost facing the major ports of Sicily and Africa, promoted trade on the sea and the consequent conquest of the Romans in the third century BC.
 Cagliari is for many the beginning of the discovery of Sardinia, but not only that.
 The city is able to satisfy the most diverse interests of those who decided to visit it.
-Just rent your car in Cagliari and start the journey.
+Just rent your car in Cagliari airport and start the journey.

 Sardinia is of course synonymous with crystal-clear sea and in Cagliari you can find one of the most beautiful and longest beaches in the Mediterranean, the Poetto’s Beach.
 There are also many lagoons and unspoilt nature reserves, unique in Europe.
 Molentargius, for example, is renowned for its pond rich in birds, especially flamingos.
 Located close to the city and the coastline, the pond has both fresh and brackish waters and divides the long beach from the town of Quartu Sant’Elena, now become almost a fraction of the largest city.